MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 9. Compiles locally with the full installation of *texlive*.
 10. Compiles in *Textmate.app* with the `Option-R` command or command-B in Sublime Text or `C-c C-a` in Emacs.

+## Format re-ordered list of citekeys

+The script `texList2typList.py` depends only on standard modules.
+It prepares a list of citekeys for inclusion in the body of the main.tex file (labeled mabib0573.tex here).
+This eases reordering long lists of entries.
+Sample input `papersAboutCoding.tex` and output `citations.tex` files are provided.

 ## Status:
 Ready to use and enjoy on Overleaf.
 Works without warnings when using pdflatex, version 2024.